newslynx/docs/_build/html/_sources/metrics.txt

         - ``min``

 * ``content_levels``
-    - This field lets us know that the metric is related to content items and should be stored at the specified.
+    - This field lets us know that the metric is related to content items and should be stored at the specified level.
 For more on what this means see :ref:`metrics-how-does-this-work`
     - Can be one of:
         - ``timeseries``
             - Accessible via the :ref:`Content Timeseries API <endpoints-content-metrics-get-timeseries>`.